Got an IRS notice? Draft the response that protects your rights.

 We strongly recommend certified mail for IRS responses — it creates a legal record of receipt.

 Full letter as PDF and DOCX.
-You mail certified — we strongly recommend this for IRS.
+You print, sign, and mail it yourself.

 Preview is always free.
 Pay only if you like what you see.